Chika Ike

 Chika Nancy Ike (born 8 November 1985) is a Nigerian actress, television personality, producer, businesswoman, philanthropist and former model.

-Biography
+Early life and education

 Ike was born in Onitsha, Anambra state, located in the southeastern region of Nigeria.
 She began acting in church plays at the age of six.
 Ike began modelling at age 16 after finishing secondary school.
 She started business at age 17.
 In 2004, Ike completed a two-year diploma programme in Human Kinetics and Health Education, followed by a degree in this subject from University of Lagos.

-Ike's career accelerated in 2005 after starring in the movie Bless The Child.

-In 2014, she graduated from the New York Film Academy in Los Angeles, California where she studied film-making.
-She founded her production company, Chika Ike Production in 2014.
+In 2014, Ike graduated from the New York Film Academy in Los Angeles, California where she studied film-making.
+She founded her production company, Chika Ike Production, the same year.